CollegiumXR/Unity-SCORM-Integration-Kit/README.md

 A Tutorial Series on Getting started on the Unity-SCORM Integration Kit: https://youtu.be/zME-qdYaK8c

 A quick and dirty walk through can be found at: https://youtu.be/YZdLBiho4Hw

+Integrated fix for inifinite loop in ScormManager (thanks to @ucarlos)

+## Installation Guide :

+1. Git clone this repo or download zip and unpack in assets folder of your project
+2. enjoy. or dont.